 In 1998, the governor and the legislature approved a multiyear, $2 billion capital construction program for the university.
 This investment in critical maintenance will protect the university’s infrastructure, valued at nearly $11 billion, and enable the university to keep pace with modern technology for the benefit of its students and faculty.
 As a public university, the State University of New York has a special responsibility to make its rich and varied resources accessible to all.

 In 1995, the board of trustees developed the document Rethinking SUNY, in response to a call from the legislature for a “multiyear, comprehensive system wide plan to increase cost efficiency.”
 Underlying Rethinking SUNY is the theme of increasing efficiency by empowering campuses to manage directly more of their academic and financial affairs and by eliminating disincentives to the prudent use of campus and system resources.

-In 2010, the university launched The Power of SUNY, a strategic plan that calls for the system's campuses to lead New York's economic revitalization through such innovations as increased entrepreneurial opportunities, an urban-rural teacher corps, more distance learning, and a health care report, SUNY Scale, that would document progress in combating obesity or chronic illnesses.
+In 2010, the university launched The Power of SUNY, a strategic plan that calls for the system's campuses to lead New York's economic revitalization through such innovations as increased entrepreneurial opportunities, an urban-rural teacher corps, more distance learning, and a health care report, SUNY Scale, that would document progress in combating obesity and chronic illnesses.
 The university’s economic development services programs provide research, training and technical assistance to the state’s business and industrial community through Business and Industry Centers, the New York State Small Business Development Center, the Strategic Partnership for Industrial Resurgence, Rural Services Institutes, the Trade Adjustment Assistance Center, Technical Assistance Centers, Small Business Institutes, Centers for Advanced Technology, and international development.